rstudio/rsconnect-jupyter/docs/docs/index.md

 The installation method depends on the Python environment that you are installing the `rsconnect-jupyter` package into.

 !!! note
-    The `rsc-jupyter` package is developed for Jupyter Notebook, specifically.
+    The `rsconnect-jupyter` package is developed for Jupyter Notebook, specifically.
 Therefore, the package does not work with the JupyterLab development environment.

 This documentation covers three methods: